fieldtrip/website/tutorial/source/beamformingextended.md

     - /tutorial/beamformingextended/
 ---

-# Localizing visual gamma and cortico-muscular coherence using DICS

 ## Introduction

 In this tutorial we will continue working on the combined visual and motor task dataset (Schoffelen, Poort, Oostenveld, & Fries (2011) Selective Movement Preparation Is Subserved by Selective Increases in Corticomuscular Gamma-Band Coherence.
 J Neurosci.
 31(18):6750-6758) described in the [channel-level analysis tutorial](/tutorial/sensor/sensor_analysis).